+EX.2)

+$$\bigwedge$$

-$$EX.1)$$ \bigwedge di.n=f n=f dpt.
-He gave to him the boat.
+di.n n=i s dpt.
+The man gave to me the boat.

-In first example the Verbal Sentence, consisted of a verb and a subject di.n.f in the form sDm.n=f.form, n.f Dative, dpt and an object and a Possessive here: n=f dpt "to him the boat".
+In first example the Verbal Sentence, consisted of a verb and a subject A di.n.f in the form sDm.n=f.form, n.f Dative, dpt and an object and a Possessive here: n=f dpt "to him the boat".

-In the second example the Verbal Sentence, consisted of a verb \triangle di.n and a subject \mathbf{s} , but we note here that the Dative \mathbf{s} n=i is progressing the subject \mathbf{s} only in the place of its occurrence and not in the meaning because the subject is a noun, while the object came at the end of the sentence and the Possessive here is: n=i dpt "to me the boat".
+In the second example the Verbal Sentence, consisted of a verb di.n and a subject s, but we note here that the Dative n=i is progressing the subject s only in the place of its occurrence and not in the meaning because the subject is a noun, while the object came at the end of the sentence and the Possessive here is: n=i dpt "to me the boat".